adikulkarni0/pxdocs/content/shared/on-prem-pks-common-install.md

 Before installing Portworx, let's ensure the PKS environment is prepared correctly.

+### Portworx prerequisites

+Ensure that your PKS cluster meets the [minimum requirements](/install-portworx/prerequisites) for Portworx.

 ### Enable privileged containers and kubectl exec

-Ensure that following options are enabled on all plans on the PKS tile.
+Ensure that the following options are selected on all plans on the PKS tile:

   * Enable Privileged Containers
-  * Disable DenyEscalatingExec (This is useful to run kubectl exec to run pxctl commands)
+  * Disable DenyEscalatingExec (this is useful for using `kubectl exec` to run `pxctl` commands)

 ### Enable zero downtime upgrades for Portworx PKS clusters

 Use the following steps to add a runtime addon to the [Bosh Director](https://bosh.io/docs/bosh-components/#director) to stop the Portworx service.

 {{<info>}}
-**Why is this needed ?** When stopping and upgrading instances bosh attempts to unmount _/var/vcap/store_.
+**Why is this needed?** When stopping and upgrading instances bosh attempts to unmount _/var/vcap/store_.
 Portworx has its root filesystem for its OCI container mounted on _/var/vcap/store/opt/pwx/oci_ and the runc container is running using it.
 So one needs to stop Portworx and unmount _/var/vcap/store/opt/pwx/oci_ in order to allow bosh to proceed with stopping the instances.
 The addon ensures this is done automatically and enables zero downtime upgrades.
 {{</info>}}

 Perform these steps on any machine where you have the bosh CLI.